Costa Rica Real Estate Law

 Basic Checklist towards Purchasing Property in accordance with Costa Rican Real Estate Law

-- Request the property number along with survey map number.
+- Request the property number along with the survey map number.

-- Have your Costa Rican real estate lawyer conduct Costa Rican title search.
+- Have your Costa Rican real estate lawyer conduct a Costa Rican title search.

 - Check the status of property taxes and municipal taxes.